OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

 - `run.sh` Helper script to set up a space deployer and run terraform.
 The terraform action (`show`/`plan`/`apply`/`destroy`) is passed as an argument
 - `teardown_creds.sh` Helper script to remove the space deployer setup as part of `run.sh`

-## Bootstrap Process
+## Terraform State Credentials

-Bootstrap is used to create an s3 bucket for later terraform runs to store their state in.
+The bootstrap module is used to create an s3 bucket for later terraform runs to store their state in.

 ### To run the bootstrap the first time or make changes